 CEEN593.
 ENVIRONMENTAL PERMITTING AND REGULATORY COMPLIANCE.
-3.0 Hours.
+3.0 Semester Hrs.

 The purpose of this course is to acquaint students with the permit writing process, developing information requirements for permit applications, working with ambiguous regulations, negotiating with permit writers, and dealing with public comment.
 In addition, students will develop an understanding of the process of developing an economic and legally defensible regulatory compliance program.
-Prerequisite: CEEN592 or consent of the instructor.
+Prerequisite: CEEN592.
 3 hours lecture; 3 semester hours.

-CEEN594.
-RISK ASSESSMENT.
-3.0 Hours.
+CEEN594, RISK ASSESSMENT, 3.0 Semester Hrs.

 This course evaluates the basic principles, methods, uses, and limitations of risk assessment in public and private sector decision making.
 Emphasis is on how risk assessments are made and how they are used in policy formation, including discussion of how risk assessments can be objectively and effectively communicated to decision makers and the public.
-Prerequisite: CEEN592 and one semester of statistics or consent of the instructor.
+Prerequisite: CEEN592 and one semester of statistics.
 3 hours lecture; 3 semester hours.

 CEEN595.
 ANALYSIS OF ENVIRONMENTAL IMPACT.
-3.0 Hours.
+3.0 Semester Hrs.

 Techniques for assessing the impact of mining and other activities on various components of the ecosystem.
 Training in the procedures of preparing Environmental Impact Statements.
 Course will include a review of pertinent laws and acts (i.e. Endangered Species Act, Coordination Act, Clean Air Act, etc.) that deal with environmental impacts.
-Prerequisite: consent of the instructor.
-3 hours lecture, some field trips; 3 semester hours.
+Prerequisite: none.
+3 hours lecture, some field trips; 3 semester

 CEEN596.
 ENVIRONMENTAL SCIENCE AND ENGINEERING SEMINAR.
-0.0 Hours.
+0.0 Semester Hrs.